bobb-Rob/bookstore-react-redux/README.md

 # Bookstore CMS App - REACT.js

 ## Welcome! 👋

-> #### REACT app to manage your books
-> Bookstore CMS to display a list of books, categorize it, add and remove books and update your reading progress
+The Bookstore Content Management System (CMS) is a web-based application that enables users to maintain, track, and manage a comprehensive inventory of books.
+With its intuitive interface, users can easily organize books into multiple categories, add and remove books seamlessly, and monitor their reading progress.
+Additionally, the CMS provides advanced features that allow users to generate comprehensive reports and get insights into their reading habits, making it a powerful tool for book enthusiasts, students, and professionals alike.

 ## Built With ✔️

 - React 🔥
+- Redux ToolKit
 - CSS 😋
-- CRA

 ## Functionalites 😄